Hans Peter Haselsteiner: Political involvement

 During the Austrian legislative elections in September 2008, Haselsteiner was responsible for finance for the Lif.
 He was also chairman of the support committee to the party leader Heide Schmidt, who was chosen after the resignation of Alexander Zach five days before the election.
 The poll was lost, and Schmidt and Haselsteiner retired from political activity later that year, announcing the failure of the LiF project.

+In the 2013 parliamentary elections, he supported the NEOS electoral alliance financially and as a ministerial candidate.
+The alliance entered the National Council, after which NEOS and LIF merged in January 2014 to form the new party Neos - Das Neue Österreich und Liberales Forum.

 In 2016 he funded a campaign against FPÖ politician Norbert Hofer, who candidated for President.

 He also gave financial contributions to NEOS Party in the Austrian national elections of 2017.

 Philanthropy

 After the failure of the LiF, Haselsteiner supported the Institut für eine offene Gesellschaft (Institute for an open Society), founded by Heide Schmidt.

 Haselsteiner is also deeply involved in helping homeless people.
 He promoted the construction of 16 social housing projects in Vienna.

-His private foundation funds half of the budget of father Georg Sorschill's social center for elderly and needy people in Moldova (the other half is funded by the Austrian state).
+His private foundation funds half of the budget of father Georg Sporschill's social center for elderly and needy people in Moldova (the other half is funded by the Austrian state).

 In Summer 2008, he gave a substantial donation to save the refugee project of Ute Bock in Vienna.

 Helicopter crash

-In November 2021, Haselsteiner's helicopter (a Bell 429 registered OE-XCE) crashed during landing at Vienna Neustadt East Airport.
+In November 2021, Haselsteiner's helicopter (a Bell 429 registered OE-XCE) crashed during landing at Wiener Neustadt East Airport.
 The pilot, a 50-year-old from Carinthia, was killed.
 Haselsteiner had disembarked the helicopter in Semmering a few minutes before the crash.
 The flight had originated in Bolzano, Italy.